TEALSK12/introduction-to-computer-science/lab_51.md

 ## Part 1: All together now

 1. Each of the six students in your group should follow these instructions.
-Each student should then follow his or her instructions, completing each corresponding step together.
+Each student should then follow their instructions, completing each corresponding step together.
 (For example, everybody should complete Part 2 at the same time.
-Everyone should work on the same grid.
+Everyone should work on the same grid.)

     1. Put your pen on the first dot in the bottom row of the grid below.
     2. Draw a line to the dot to the right.